 Deferred prosecution is an agreement with the prosecution that allows first-time offenders in specific nonviolent crimes to avoid charges if they meet certain requirements and fulfill all of their obligations under the agreement.

 This can often be a difficult choice.
-The Law Office of Jeremiah A. Denton III determines what type of evidence the prosecution has against you and investigates your case for exonerating information.
+Denton & Denton Attorneys at Law determines what type of evidence the prosecution has against you and investigates your case for exonerating information.
 Our Virginia Beach lawyers aggressively negotiate with the state attorney for a fair plea deal, if it is in your best interest to do so, and advise you on whether trial or a plea would produce the best possible outcome in your case.

 Your Constitutional right against self-incrimination extends from the investigation to the trial phase of your case.
 You do not have to take the stand at trial.
 However, you have the right to take the stand if you want.
 Our attorneys advise you whether taking the stand will hurt or help your case.